JuliaDynamics/NetworkDynamics.jl/docs/src/symbolic_indexing.md

 # Symbolic Indexing

-Using SciML's [`SymbolicIndexingInterface.jl`](https://github.com/SciML/SymbolicIndexingInterface.jl), `ND.jl` provides numerous methods to access and change variables and parameters.
+By using SciML's [`SymbolicIndexingInterface.jl`](https://github.com/SciML/SymbolicIndexingInterface.jl), `ND.jl`
+provides numerous methods to access and change variables and parameters.

-!!! details "Setup code to make following examples work"
+## Provide Symbol Names
+When constructing component models, you can pass symbolic names using the `sym` and `psym` keywords.
 ```@example si
 using NetworkDynamics
 using Graphs
 using OrdinaryDiffEqTsit5
 using Plots
-    ```

-## Provide Symbol Names
-When constructing component models, you can pass symbolic names using the `sym` and `psym` keywords.
-```@example si
 function _edgef!(e, v_s, v_d, (K,), t)
     e .= K * (v_s[1] .- v_d[1])
 end
 edgef = EdgeModel(;g=AntiSymmetric(_edgef!), outsym=[:flow], psym=[:K=>1])
 ```
-Here we created a static diffusion edge with suitable variable and parameter names.
+Here we create a static diffusion edge with suitable variable and parameter names.
 Similarly, we define the diffusion vertex with symbolic names.
 ```@example si
 function _vertexf!(dv, v, esum, p, t)